 It's important to note that the majority of fast fashion companies use toxic dyes that compromise people and planet.
 We're trying to spread the word to encourage people to buy eco friendly clothing free from nasty toxins.
 Before you make a purchase from us or any other clothing label, take a minute to research what sustainable practices these labels have in place.
 Also consider how many times you think you will wear a piece of clothing and if it's less than 30 wears then maybe you should reconsider your purchase.

-Find out more about our eco-minded community and get 20% off your first purchase.
+Find out more about our eco-minded community and get $20 off your first order.